 - 1. Liaisons shall receive funding for travel, attendance, and participation in professional meetings and functions of their assigned organization.
-These funds shall be distributed at the discretion of the DSP, based on the following criteria: - a. attendance of a liaison training session and submission of required liaison reports to the DSP, as outlined in Section D, Roles and Responsibilities of Liaisons;

-- b. timely submission of a request by the liaison, including the amount required for travel to and participation in the event, details of the event, and perceived benefits to the liaison and the Association; - c. role of the liaison in the functioning of the partner organization and/or specific event - 2.
-As incentive, liaisons who have fulfilled their responsibilities, as described in Section D (above), shall be granted a waiver of their AMSA national convention registration fee.
-These waivers shall be granted by the DSP, with approval from the Treasurer, and at the discretion of the BOT. - 3.
-Liaisons of the organizations listed in Section B to AMSA may be granted waivers of the AMSA national convention registration fee, if they wish to attend, at the discretion of the DSP and the Treasurer.
-The DSP and individual AMSA liaisons shall continue to seek from these organizations reciprocal waiving of fees for liaisons to attend each other's national meetings.
+These funds shall be distributed at the discretion of the DSP or the Executive Committee of the BOT, based on the following criteria: - a. attendance of a liaison training session and submission of required liaison reports to the DSP, as outlined in Section E, Roles and Responsibilities of Liaisons; - b. timely submission of a request by the liaison, including the amount required for travel to and participation in the event, details of the event, and perceived benefits to the liaison and the Association; - c. role of the liaison in the functioning of the partner organization and/or specific event. - 2.
+As incentive, liaisons who have fulfilled their responsibilities, as described in Section E (above), shall be granted a waiver of their AMSA national convention registration fee.
+These waivers shall be granted by the DSP or the Executive Committee of the BOT, with approval from the Treasurer, and at the discretion of the BOT. - 3.
+Liaisons of the organizations listed in Section C to AMSA may be granted waivers of the AMSA national convention registration fee, if they wish to attend, at the discretion of the DSP and the Executive Committee of the BOT.
+AMSA shall continue to seek from these organizations reciprocal waiving of fees for liaisons to attend each other's national meetings.